Azure/azure-powershell/src/DataMigration/examples/Get-AzDataMigrationSqlServiceMonitoringData.md

 default-ir {WIN-AKLAB}
 ```

-This command gets the Monitoring Data for a given Sql Migration Service.
+This command gets the registered nodes and node monitoring data for a given Sql Migration Service.

 ### Example 2: Print the monitoring data for each node
 ```powershell